seal-io/docs/docs/application/environment.md

 In some cases, you may need to create an environment that is identical to an existing one, in which case you can use the Clone Environment feature.
 Cloning an environment allows you to quickly create a new environment based on the configuration and resources of the existing one.

-1. Click `Application Management` and go to a project view.
+1. Click `Projects` and go to a project view.
 2. In the environment list, find the environment that needs to be cloned.
 3. Click the action dropdown and click `Clone`.